dm384ok/ElevenSDK/README.md

 If you want to use our tool in your project, contact us.

 ## Dependency
-Add SDK swift package dependencies to project: [https://github.com/dm384ok/ElevenSDK](https://github.com/dm384ok/ElevenSDK)
+Add SDK swift package dependencies to project, ask manager about ZIP ARHIVE

 ## Info.plist setup
 After dependency is continue processing, go to INFO tab, and setup some necessary fields: